novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 While the `socket.on(“message”, ...)` listener is triggered whenever the client sends a message.

-The received message is processed, and a response is returned to the client using `socket.send()` .
+The received message is processed, and a response is returned to the client using `socket.send()`.

-The server listens on port `8080` , ready to accept WebSocket connections from clients.
+The server listens on port `8080` and is ready to accept WebSocket connections from clients.

 ### Connecting the WebSocket server to the React client